-Emergency Department: Four tips that can smooth your visit
+Emergency Room: Four tips that can smooth your visit

 In an emergency, you may not be able to tell your care providers about your complete medical history or you may be unavailable if your child needs attention in the emergency department of your local hospital.
 Here are four tips that can smooth your visit.